ReDI-School/nrw-html-and-css/lesson3/index.md

 # Exercise Description

-- Open a webpage and look in the dev tools, and identify tags discussed above.
+- Open a webpage and look in the dev tools, and identify tags discussed above
-- Make sure you have set up your environment as we are about to start working more often with code.
-- Write a simple HTML file which contains the new things taught in class.
-Your file should have:
-  - A `DOCTYPE` tag
-  - An opening and closing `html` tag that wraps everything except the `DOCTYPE` tag
-  - An opening and closing `head` tag
-  - An opening and closing `title` tag inside your `head` tag
-  - An opening and closing `body` tag
-  - An opening and closing `h1` tag insdie your `body` tag
-  - An opening and closing `p` tag inside your `body` tag

 # Glossary & Terminology